MarquezProject/marquez/docs/running-on-aws.md

 # Running Marquez on AWS

-This guide helps you install and deploy Marquez on AWS [EKS](https://aws.amazon.com/eks).
+This guide helps you deploy and manage Marquez on AWS [EKS](https://aws.amazon.com/eks).

 #### PREREQUISITES